Mythagora Homepage

 Artemis and her brother Apollon are the children of Zeus and Leto.
 When Leto became pregnant, she traveled far and wide to find a suitable birthplace for her children.
 The Immortals who had dominion over the various islands and provinces were reluctant to be the home of Leto's twins because they knew that Zeus's sister-wife Hera was angry with Zeus for his indiscretion with Leto ... the Immortals were rightfully afraid that Hera would vent her wrath on anyone who assisted Leto.

-Apollon was finally born on the island of Delos and Artemis was born on the island of Ortygia, which is in the harbor of Syracuse, Sicily.
+Apollon swore to make Delos his primary home but Artemis developed an affinity for the island of Ortygia, which is in the harbor of Syracuse, Sicily.
 Ortygia—as yet unnamed—was given to Artemis by the Immortals and named Quailland (Ὀρτυίη) in her honor.
 Ortygia was generally referred to as an "island" but was connected to the mainland by a narrow strip of land and thus a peninsula.
 In historical times, Ortygia was considered to be one of the four distinct subdivisions of the city of Syracuse.

 The Nymphs of Ortygia created a fountain called Arethusa.
 The large and numerous fish inhabiting to fountain were considered sacred to Artemis ... eating the fish would incur serious punishment from the goddess.